CasualGarageCoder/godot-flame/README.md

 ## Resources

-As mentioned before, this visual effect has been ported in few hours from a blender turorial.
-To do so, some help has been needed by grabbing really effective solution from all over the internet.
+As mentioned before, this visual effect has been ported in few hours from a blender tutorial.
+To do so, some help has been needed by grabbing really effective solutions from all over the internet.

 ### The Sphere